 I have to confess something.

-I’ve gone to church approximately 1650 times, but I only started studying the Bible about a year ago.
+I’ve gone to church approximately 1650 times, but I think I only really started studying the Bible about a year ago.

 I feel like a traitor about that.
 I feel like all my friends and family will be like “What?
 No way.”
 Or worse, actually, that they would actually believe it.
 Either way, I’ve failed, until now, when I just came clean.